brson/excellar/README.md

   -- deposit --to {YOUR_XLM_PK} --usdc-deposit 20
 ```

-#### Withdraw own deposit from tokenizer contract
+#### Withdraw some or all of your deposit from the tokenizer contract
-If the price of XUSG has gone up or if we want to lower our exposure, we can burn the XUSG we have and get back the USDC collateral, by calling the `withdraw` function as specify the amount of XUSG we want to withdraw.
+If the price of XUSG has gone up or you want to lower your exposure, you can burn some or all of your XUSG and get back the converted USDC collateral by calling the `withdraw` function and specifying the amount of XUSG you want to burn.

 ```bash
 soroban contract invoke \